About GTRQC Pilot

-We have completed the internal testing successfully with more than 530,000 patient scenarios run through our algorithms, each producing the expected results.
-To date, over 200 retrospective patient cases (mutation positive) have been entered into the system with full concurrence to the patients' prior clinical recommendations.
-Retrospective testing will continue through January, 2017, on a wide variety of patient case types, both positive and negative cases, to ensure the system is robust prior to introducing it to patients.
+We have completed the internal testing successfully with more than 600,000 patient scenarios run through our algorithms, each producing the expected results.
+In addition, 382 retrospective patient cases (mutation positive and negative) have been entered into the system with full concurrence to the patients' prior clinical recommendations.

 Effectiven February 21, 2017, we began testing within the Michigan Medicine Breast and Ovarian Cancer Risk Evaluation Clinic with consented patients completing the InheRETTM Personal and Family Health Questionnaire.
 Once the clinic is confident that this tool works as intended, we will launch pilot testing in other sites, with a goal for a June 2017 launch.